HG2051-ntu/HG2051-ntu.github.io/index.md

   fast, flexible, and accurate quantitative analyses.
 Students will learn a programming language (Python) along with techniques for processing human language data.
-No previous programming experience is required: we will teach you the basics of programming and computational linguistics along with some good software engineering practices.
+No previous programming experience is required: you will learn the basics of programming and computational linguistics along with some good software engineering practices.